mb208/netherlands_border/README.md

 # Netherlands border traffic
+Project to visualise traffic inflows and outflows across 12 major highways into and out of the Netherlands from Belgium and Germand, from Mar-2017 till Oct-2017.
+Data were obtained from induction coils and visualisation done in Tableau.

 ## Project partners:
 **Rijkswaterstaat (RWS):** Rijkswaterstaat is responsible for the design, construction, management and maintenance of the main infrastructure facilities in the Netherlands.
 Its role is the practical execution of the public works and water management, including the construction and maintenance of waterways and roads, and flood protection and prevention.